Tashkent: Soviet period

 The city began to industrialize in the 1920s and 1930s.

 Violating the Molotov–Ribbentrop Pact, Nazi Germany invaded the Soviet Union in June 1941.
 The government worked to relocate factories from western Russia and Ukraine to Tashkent to preserve the Soviet industrial capacity.
 This led to great increase in industry during World War II.

 It also evacuated most of the German communist emigres to Tashkent.
 The Russian population increased dramatically; evacuees from the war zones increased the total population of Tashkent to well over a million.
-Russians and Ukrainians eventually comprised more than half of the total residents of Tashkent.
+Russians and Ukrainians eventually made up more than half of the total residents of Tashkent.
 Many of the former refugees stayed in Tashkent to live after the war, rather than return to former homes.